Skip to content

 Status & scope: Model AI Governance Framework (GenAI) and the AI Verify testing toolkit provide practical, testable governance guidance; mapped to NIST AI RMF for interoperability.
 Frequently used by multinationals for assurance.

-What to do: Use AI Verify (or equivalent) for bias, robustness, transparency testing and publish assurance artefacts for enterprise buyers.
+• ✅ Use AI Verify (or equivalent) for bias, robustness, transparency testing

 Side-by-Side Summary

-UK Regulator-led framework Gov’t Response (Feb 2024); AI Safety Institute Ongoing Sector regulators issue guidance; evaluation & assurance focus (frontier/GPAI)
+UK Regulator-led framework Gov't Response (Feb 2024); AI Security Institute; Data (Use and Access) Act Data Act mid-2025; AI legislation expected 2025–26 Sector regulators issue guidance; evaluation & assurance focus (frontier/GPAI); data/algorithmic accountability

-Japan Soft-law + promotion act AI Guidelines for Business; AI Promotion Act (2025) Guidelines ongoing; Act passed May 2025 Lifecycle governance guidance; coordination/R&D focus under Act
+Japan Soft-law + promotion act AI Guidelines for Business; AI Promotion Act Act effective 4 June 2025; AI Strategy HQ operational Sept 2025 Lifecycle governance guidance; R&D promotion; voluntary compliance (no direct penalties)

-Korea Binding (framework) AI Basic/Framework Act Effective Jan 2026 National governance; trust/safety foundations; further rules expected
+Korea Binding (framework) AI Basic Act Effective 22 Jan 2026 National governance; trust/safety foundations; fines up to KRW 30M; further rules expected

-Singapore Voluntary but influential Model AI Governance (GenAI); AI Verify 2024– Testing toolkit + governance guidance; NIST RMF cross-walk
+Singapore Voluntary but influential Model AI Governance (GenAI); AI Verify Framework updated 2024–25; OECD/GPAI alignment 2025 Testing toolkit + governance guidance; NIST RMF cross-walk; red-teaming benchmarks

 Global Reference Frameworks (useful everywhere)